Who can donate to this cause?

 The “window period” is the time from when someone becomes infected to the time our tests are able to detect such an infection.
 When a person is infected with HIV or other viruses, the virus remains undetectable for some time in the blood.
 Although a person’s test result would be negative during this time, the virus is present in the blood and can be passed on to a patient through a blood transfusion.

-This is why we ask people who have been involved in risky behaviour not to donate blood.
+This is why we ask people who may have been involved in risky behaviour to refrain from donating for a specific period after high risk exposure.

 If, after you have donated, you have doubts about the safety of your blood, please contact your donor centre, call our toll free number 0800 119 031 or send an email to email@example.com